FAQs for graduate offer holders (2021/22 entry)

-If you need to defer your place, please refer to our standard policy on deferrals.
 You can request a deferral if you have met all your conditions (academic and financial), and have experienced individual, exceptional, unforeseen or unforeseeable circumstances, such as ill-health/bereavement.
+Please refer to our standard policy on deferrals.
 Please contact your academic department with your reasons and evidence.
 Note that generic reference to the coronavirus pandemic will not be considered an acceptable ground for deferral.

-If I cannot travel/my country has restrictions that mean I cannot travel (for example, Australia) and take up my place, can I defer/start my course in January?
+If I cannot travel/my country has restrictions that mean I cannot travel and take up my place, can I defer/start my course at a later date?

-We recognise that arriving for the start of Michaelmas (autumn) term may not be possible for some students (for example if you are unable to travel).
+We recognise that arriving for the start of your course may not be possible for some students (for example if you are unable to travel).
 If you believe this might not be possible, you should speak to your department in the first instance who can discuss the different options with you.
-If you wish to be exempt from residency requirements, you will need to complete an application form, which must be endorsed by your department and signed by your college.

 I consider myself to be vulnerable (for example, I have an underlying health condition).
 Can I defer my place?

-The University will be implementing a range of measures that students can be safely taught in person, where government guidance and local health and safety circumstances allow.
-We will ensure that all learning can be conducted remotely if necessary - at least for the first term - for the health and safety of individual students.
-This includes students in high risk categories who are not able to come to the University.
-If you have any concerns, you should speak to your department in the first instance, and they will discuss different options with you.
-Deferral may be possible depending on your individual circumstances – please note that you may be asked for medical evidence.
+If you have any concerns, you should speak to your department in the first instance, and they will discuss the different options with you.
+Deferral may be possible depending on your individual circumstances – please note you may be asked for medical evidence.